parvatijay2901/Live-Lite/docs/Component-Specification/Component-Specification.md

 __Outputs__: Object: Violin plot
 __Assumptions__: Data is NOT cleaned - needs to be checked for NaNs, bad data.

-__Name__: Background Information
+__Name__: Background Information NHANES
 __What It Does__: Reads NHANES data into a dataframe.
-Generates plots visualizing background information such as: Prevalence of obesity by Sex, Race, Age.
+Visualizes proportion of overweight and obesity in United States over time.
 __Inputs__: List: Years of data to visualize.
 __Outputs__: Object: Bar plots showing prevalence of obesity of sex, race, age.
 __Assumptions__: Data is NOT cleaned - needs to be checked for NaNs, bad data.

+__Name__: Background Information IHME
+__What It Does__: Reads IHME data into a dataframe.
+Generates plots visualizing data on risk factors of death - particularly highlighting obesity in the rankings.
+__Inputs__: List: List of years to visualize.
+__Outputs__: Object: Bar plot.
+__Assumptions__: Data is not cleaned - neds to be checked for NaNs, bad data.

 __Name__: Obesity Trends
-__What It Does__: Reads NHANES data into a dataframe.
-Generates a line plot comparing obesity and severity obesity overtime.
+__What It Does__: Reads NHANES BMI and Demographic information.
+Visualizes obesity trends in groups such as:  Sex, Race, Age.
-__Inputs__: None
+__Inputs__: List: List of years to visualize.
 __Outputs__: Object: Line plot displaying a obesity trend over time.
 __Assumptions__: Data is NOT cleaned - needs to be checked for NaNs, bad data.